learn-co-curriculum/dsc-prework-jupyter-notebook/README.md

 Welcome to your first Code Lesson!

 *Reminder: Code Lessons are mainly asking you to read and execute code, not to write it yourself.
-They are categorized as "Assignments" due to the naming conventions of Canvas + Saturn Cloud, but there is nothing you need to turn in or submit.
-Just make sure you click the "Mark as done" button in Canvas (so it says "Done") when you're finished*
+They are categorized as "Assignments" due to the naming conventions of Canvas and Saturn Cloud, but there is nothing you need to turn in or submit.
+Just make sure you click the "Mark as done" button in Canvas (so it says "Done") when you are finished*

 ## Objectives
 You will be able to: